maskhb/OpenShareDoc/JSX in React.md

 ## 12. Forms

 Forms in React are different from regular DOM elements in that form elements are designed to maintain their own internal state.
-In React,可变 states are typically stored in the component's `this.state`, and can only be updated using the `setState()` method.
+In React,mutable states are typically stored in the component's `this.state`, and can only be updated using the `setState()` method.

 ### 1. Controlled Components